knu-5-tochanenko/ClusterCalculations/README.md

 }
 ```

+8. Setup CMake "Release" configuration.
+Go to `Settings` -> `Build, Execution, Deployment` -> `CMake`.
+Click on "Plus" sign and a new "Release" configuration should be created.
+Click on "OK" or "Apply".

+9. Select "Release" under "Configurations" dropdown.

-7. Run `Compile` configuration before executing any of `X Cores` configurations.
+10. Run `Compile` configuration before executing any of `X Cores` configurations.